Marvel announce over a gadjillion books for you to buy in April (info here).

 I’ve already pontificated on Wolverine: Origins before, and I stand by my gibberish rantings there.

-The trade paperbackization (I can invent words if I want) of Marvel’s back catalogue continues a pace, even collecting the early New Mutants (I don’t think the early New Mutants warrants the ‘Classic’ tag – the Bob McLeod stuff was quite stiff and Claremont’s stories quite pedestrian.
+The trade paperbackization (I can invent words if I want) of Marvel’s back catalogue continues a pace, even collecting early The New Mutants (I don’t think it warrants the ‘Classic’ tag – the Bob McLeod stuff was quite stiff and Claremont’s stories quite pedestrian.
 It didn’t kick off until Bill Sienkiewicz came on board and things went crazy – see Dave’s eloquent post for evidence), which goes to show that nearly anything will get reprinted these days.

 Talking of collecting everything into trades, The Young Avengers #1–6 gets collected; I might give it a try, based on some good reviews around the blogosphere.